yeatmanlab/roar-docs/docs/cloud-functions/gse-roar-admin/create-guest-docs-for-google-users.md

 - **Data Handling**: Secure handling and logging of user data to prevent any leaks or unauthorized access.

 ### Deployment
-This function should be deployed using the Firebase CLI or through the Firebase Console.
-Ensure that all dependencies are correctly configured, especially those related to Firebase Authentication and any database services used for storing guest documents.
+This function is deployed automatically using GitHub actions, whenever changes are merged into the `main` branch.

 ### Maintenance and Monitoring
 - **Monitoring**: Set up monitoring on this function to track its execution and any errors that occur.
 Firebase provides integrated monitoring tools that can be utilized.